2026 WA Housing Bill Tracker

 SB 6069 - Supportive & Emergency Housing (Senate companion) Shelved

 Placed in Senate Rules "X" file on Feb 26, effectively shelved.
-The companion bill HB 2266 passed the Senate on Mar 4 and is returning to the House for concurrence.
+The companion bill HB 2266 passed the legislature on Mar 9 and is heading to the Governor.

 HB 1480 - Real Estate Excise Tax for Affordable Housing Dead